HaplessJake/ribbet/README.md

   hotKey = {"key pressed", "key held", ...}

-hotKey's keypressed can be any key press check ex, "i", "space" or "escape" and the keyheld and any string of a key passed in after must be held to active the hotkey
+hotKey's keypressed can be any key press check ex, "i", "space" or "escape" and the keyheld and any string of a key passed in after must be held to active the hotkey.

 Building a Tabs contents called a "fly" :